The COVID-19 situation remains unpredictable. For many of us it poses significant financial challenges, including loss of income and unemployment.

 If you’ve lost your job or you’re working from home, and you’re trying to cope with the local impacts of a global health crisis, we understand it isn’t easy.
 Worry and fear play havoc with mental health.
-If you’re experiencing a significant drop in your finances, please click here to read about what you can do to begin securing your financial well-being.
+If you’re experiencing a significant drop in your finances and you're a Westpac customer, please click here to read about what you can do to begin securing your financial well-being.

 If you’re experiencing mental or emotional distress, call Lifeline on 13 11 14 or Beyond Blue on 1300 224 636, for support.